erpushpinderrana/install-drupal-1cmd-lando/README.md

 Install Drupal 9 with one command using Lando.
 You don't need to set up a web server or database separately.

 # Problem Statement
 The idea was to quickly set up the Drupal environment with one click.
-When I say quickly it means it should be pretty simple, just by typing one command only.
+When I say one click it means it should be pretty simple, just by typing one command only.

 # Prerequisites